 It was noted that God's sovereignty is highlighted by the statement that His thoughts (purposes or intentions) and ways (directions) are higher than ours.
 He directs the affairs of earth's history in accordance with His wise and holy purpose.

 Our greatest threat (among others) is when man attempts to ease God out of the picture and take control of his own destiny.
-Scripture reveals: Be no deceived: God is not mocked; for whatsoever a man sows, that shall he also reap (Galatians 6:7).
+Apostle Paul wrote: Be no deceived: God is not mocked; for whatsoever a man sows, that shall he also reap (Galatians 6:7).

-Our greatest threat (among others) is in sweeping God aside as noted in the history of the Jewish exiles who were taken captive and led to Babylon; for having done so.
-It was noted that of all influences brought to bear on the Jewish exiles in Babylon, none was more devastating than the attempt to make Jewish children to forget God, and godly values, teaching them the ways of their captors.
+Our greatest threat (among others) is attempting to eliminate God; as in the case of the Jewish exiles, taken captive and led to Babylon.
+It was noted that of all influences brought to bear on the Jewish exiles in Babylon, none was more devastating than the attempt to make Jewish children to forget God, and godly values, teaching them the ways of their captors!

 This is still a real threat today; in an increasingly socialistic society, with an agenda to alleviate God from the scene.
-In a world that is opening the door to the influence of Marxism and Socialism, cousins to Communism, which declares there is no God; with our greatest threat (among others) is seeing an effort to erase what was previously taught to the youth, and exchange it for the Critical Race Theory (a Socialist agenda) that has become so prevalent.
+In a world that is opening the door to the influence of Marxism and Socialism, cousins to Communism, which declares there is no God; with our greatest threat (among others) is seeing an effort to erase what was previously taught to the youth, and exchange it for a Socialist agenda that has become so prevalent.

 It was noted that where there is no fear of God, no reverence for God, every evil can and will abound.
 The idea that humans will be good without God is a deceptive fallacy.
 When people are devoid of the truths of God's Word, they become morally corrupt, exceedingly evil, violent and destructive.

 It was asked: Which will it be Christian Biblical values or totally secular values?
 It was noted that eventually kingdoms crumble because they ascended to dominance on the shaky foundation of human ingenuity, political intrigue, and selfish interests.
 The time is coming when all powers and principalities will collapse under the weight of God's Judgment.